AndreCox/next-template/README.md

+# next-template

-This is a [Next.js](https://nextjs.org/) template that is pre setup with mobile using capacitor.js and Tailwind CSS and MobX.
+This is a [Next.js](https://nextjs.org/) template that is pre setup with mobile using capacitor.js, Tailwind CSS and MobX.

 It also comes pre set-up to deploy static websites to github pages.